-1.1 Teacher-Learner Agreement
+1.1 TEACHER-LEARNER AGREEMENT

-Among the four missions of the CUSOM is the education of future physicians.
+Among the four missions of the School of Medicine is the education of future physicians.
 Our students have gone through a rigorous selection process and represent a group of highly skilled and academically well-prepared students.
-The CUSOM holds in high regard professional behaviors and attitudes, including altruism, integrity, respect for others and a commitment to excellence.
+The School of Medicine holds in high regard professional behaviors and attitudes, including altruism, integrity, respect for others and a commitment to excellence.
 All members of the medical school community, including students, faculty, residents, fellows, staff, and administrators are held to high standards in these areas.